NichConst94/automation-framework-capstone/documentation/Telemetry/readme.md

     3.     sudo GOOS=linux GOARCH=amd64 go build -buildvcs=false
 3. Create a yaml file in that directory called ocprometheus.yml, we will be sending this to the switches.
     1.     sudo nano ocprometheus.yml
     2. Enter the below code to the yaml file.
-This is based on the
+These are based on the typical .yml files that ocprometheus uses.
 ```
 # Subscription paths.
 subscriptions: